sndp43/CI_ADMIN/README.md

 do db settings as mentioned  below

-FIND DB FILE NEXT TO THIS AND IMPORT TO MYSQL
+FIND DB FILE IN README FOLDER TO THIS AND IMPORT TO MYSQL DATABASE NAME:simple_login
-DATABASE NAME:simple_login

 database username:root